qbolt/webdev-discord-bot/README.md

 You are going to need to make sure you have both Node (v 6.0 or greater) and discord.js installed.
 You will also need to make sure you have a bot created with permissions set up and assigned to your server.
 This project assumes you already know how to do so, but if you do not you can find a bunch of tutorials on youtube.
 For setting up a discord bot go here:https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token

-Once you have Node and discord.js installed, you will want to edit a few files; index.js, config.json, and roles.js.
+Once you have Node and discord.js installed, you will want to edit a few files; index.js and roles.js.
+You also need to make a config.json file (see below)

 You will also need to create the roles you wish to use within your discord server and obtain their IDs.
 To obtain a role id just type a back slash and then the @rolename into chat and hit enter.